 2.2.1 Dyeing of loose fiber

 To enrich the color of the product, reduce the color difference of yarn, and increase the hazy effect of the product, we can carry on loose fiber dyeing, such as wool fiber dyeing, cotton fiber dyeing, and so on.
 The dyeing way is generally dip dyeing, but also the padding method.
 By spinning and weaving after dyeing loose fiber, we can obtain the color spinning and color fabric.

 In addition, whether it’s man-made fiber or synthetic fiber, both of them are first made of tow and then cut into staple fibers, so that the tow can also be dyed.
 By this method, the dyeing batch is small and the color phase can be specified at will, the cleaning of a large number of equipment in the two processes of spinning is saved.
 The dyeing of the tows can be padding and dip dyeing, but the application is less.

 2.2.2 top dyeing

-In the process of spinning (cotton mix, carding, drawing, roving, spun yarn) after the dyeing of loose fiber, there will be a small amount of color fibers remaining in the equipment, which will bring inconvenience for the subsequent cleaning work, so there is the top dyeing.
-This process has been mature and applied in wool spinning.
+In the process of spinning (cotton mix, carding, drawing, roving, spun yarn) after the dyeing of loose fiber, there will be a small number of color fibers remaining in the equipment, which will cause inconvenience for the subsequent cleaning work, so there is the top dyeing.
+This process has been matured and applied in wool spinning.
 In recent years, this process has been used in cotton spinning to produce color spinning.